-To illustrate the relationship between different approaches to innovation and firms' duration of compensation use, we calculate the average predicted exit rates for the 10 per cent of firms with the highest scores for their respective approaches to innovation.
+To illustrate the relationship between different approaches to innovation and firms' duration of compensation use, we calculate the average predicted exit rates for the 10 percent of firms with the highest scores for their respective approaches to innovation.
 These average predicted exit rates are then used to construct "survival in the compensation schemes" estimates for each of the types of innovative firms.
-Figure 5.2 demonstrates "survival" estimates based on the parametric duration model, with results presented in Table 4.2.
-We also compare them to the Kaplan-Meier "survival" estimates from the non-parametric model presented in Appendix B. We see from both figures that "strategic adapters" and "process developers" stayed longer in the compensation schemes (more of them "survived in the compensation schemes" until the end of the period), while "active R&D doers" and "knowledge absorbers" exited faster from the compensation schemes.
+Figure 5 demonstrates "survival" estimates based on the parametric duration model, with results presented in Table 5.
+We also compare them to the Kaplan-Meier "survival" estimates from the non-parametric model presented in (see Figure A1 in Appendix A).
+We see from both figures that "strategic adapters" and "process developers" stayed longer in the compensation schemes (more of them "survived in the compensation schemes" until the end of the period), while "active R&D doers" and "knowledge absorbers" exited faster from the compensation schemes.

-All in all, our results confirm that firms responded differently to the crises depending on their approaches to innovation prior to the crisis (after controlling for other firm's characteristics).
-The next chapter presents a summary of our findings.
+All in all, our results confirm that firms responded differently to the crises depending on their approaches to innovation prior to the crisis (after controlling for other firm characteristics).
+The next chapter presents a discussion based on our findings.